 ATB Market is owned by three Ukrainian businessmen - Evgeniy Ermakov, Viktor Karachun and Gennadiy Butkevich.

 ATB Corporation is not public company, so its financials are not publicly available.
 Below we present key financial figures of ATB-Market (operating company of the group), which are present in open sources, along with estimated by us important financial ratios.
 Other group entities are above-mentioned meat-processor Favorit, confectionary producer Kviten and asset-holders ATB-Invest, ATB-Torgstroy, LLC Elina.

 Comments to available financial information:

-- In general ATB-Market has one of the best sales per 1 sq m figure among Ukrainian food retailers (along with Fozzy Group), which is partially related to store format.
-We estimate monthly sales per 1 sq m of trade area of the chain in Y2015 in the range UAH 7.0-7.5k (excl.VAT) vs. about UAH 5.0k/sq m in Y2012 and UAH 8k/sq m in Y2015.
+- In general ATB-Market has one of the highest sales per 1 sq m among Ukrainian food retailers (along with Fozzy Group), main reason - store format and aggressive pricing.
+We estimate monthly sales per 1 sq m of trade area of the chain in Y2020 at the level of about UAH 15k (excl.VAT) vs. about UAH 5.0k/sq m in Y2012 and UAH 8k/sq m in Y2015.
 Of course, growth is in nominal terms and is mainly related to inflation.

 - Historically debt burden of the company has been low.
-Unlike many peers the company has not been involved into development of full-scale trade centers and was concentrated only on retail business.
-As main source of its development, apart of reinvested income, the company used open credit provided by its suppliers.
+Unlike many peers the company has not been involved into development of full-scale trade centers and has been focused solely on food retail business.
+As main source of its development, apart from reinvested income, the company used open credit provided by its suppliers.

-As a summary we can estimate current financial standing of the company as acceptable.
-Business model of ATB proved itself as absolutely right, especially in crisis times, main risks for the chain are general country risk and political risk.
+As a summary we can define current financial standing of the company as quite good.
+Business model of ATB proved itself as good, especially in crisis times.
+Main risks for the chain are general country and political risk.